acdlite/flummox/docs/docs/api/higher-order-component.md

 connectToStores(BaseComponent, stores, stateGetter);
 ```

-It's main advantage is that it makes it possible for components to co-locate it's data requirements declarative while maintaining composability; so that you keep a component's behavior/render logic and data needs encapsulated on itself.
+Its main advantage is that it makes it possible for components to co-locate its data requirements declaratively while maintaining composability.
+I.e., you keep a component's behavior/render logic and data needs encapsulated on itself.
 Refer to the [React integration guide](../guides/react-integration.md) for more information.

 Here's an example from the quickstart: